- Solicitors For Business

 Case Study: Plumber Claims After Contracting Mesothelioma

-JMW has helped a family secure a substantial £163,500 settlement following the death of a key family member due to his exposure to asbestos whilst he was working as a plumber.
+JMW helped a family secure a substantial £163,500 settlement following the death of a key family member due to his exposure to asbestos whilst he was working as a plumber.

 Mr C, a retired plumber, was exposed to asbestos during his employment, where he worked on stripping asbestos-lagged boilers from various public and private properties.
-After visiting his local asbestos support group, he decided to make a claim and was put in touch with JMW Solicitors where Andrew Lilley, Head of Industrial Disease, dealt with his case.
+After visiting his local asbestos support group, he decided to make a claim and was put in touch with JMW Solicitors where Andrew Lilley, head of industrial disease, dealt with his case.

 Mr C highlighted two plumbing companies for whom he had worked during the 1950s and 1960s/70s where his exposure had occurred.
-He provided us with a detailed witness statement which outlined the work he had undertaken, and that the asbestos-lined boilers he had worked with had been in varying states of repair, and that he had to work with these boilers without the correct safety equipment or asbestos disposal guidance.
+He provided us with a detailed witness statement that outlined the work he had undertaken, and that the asbestos-lined boilers he had worked with had been in varying states of repair, and that he had to work with these boilers without the correct safety equipment or asbestos disposal guidance.

 We also obtained copies of Mr C’s employment history from HM Revenue and Customs and copies of his medical records, detailing Mr C’s mesothelioma diagnosis.

 Mr C told us that one of his former colleagues had contracted mesothelioma and had since passed away from the disease.
 Andrew got in touch with his widow to ask for her help.
 He also sent a letter of claim to one of the defendants, whose details were readily available as the company was still trading and Mr C’s son worked for them.
 He requested this letter be forwarded to their insurer to deal with the claim.